-The eye is a delicate organ.
-Bright light can feel intense, and no one wants to risk damage.
-At the same time, scientific research shows that specific forms of red light may support the energy balance of retinal cells.
-In this article, we clearly explain what red light does to your eyes.
+The eye is a vulnerable organ.
+Bright light quickly feels intense, and no one wants to risk damage.
+At the same time, scientific research shows that specific forms of red light can actually play a supportive role in the energy metabolism of retinal cells.
+In this article, we clearly and thoroughly explain what red light does to your eyes.

-Note: This information is based on available scientific literature and general knowledge about light therapy.
-It is not medical advice.
+Note!
+This information is based on available scientific literature and general knowledge about light therapy and is not medical advice.

 Table of Contents

-How does red light therapy work for the eyes?
+How does Red Light Therapy work for your eyes?

-Visible light consists of wavelengths between roughly 400 and 700 nanometers.
-Shorter wavelengths, such as blue light, contain more energy per photon.
-Longer wavelengths, such as red light, contain less energy and behave differently in biological tissue.
+Visible light consists of wavelengths between approximately 400 and 700 nanometers.
+Shorter wavelengths, such as blue light, contain relatively more energy per photon.
+Longer wavelengths, such as red light, contain less energy and behave biologically differently in tissue.

-In research on photobiomodulation of the retina, red wavelengths around 660–670 nm are commonly used.
-These wavelengths are studied for their potential influence on the energy balance of retinal cells.
+In research on photobiomodulation of the retina, red wavelengths around 660–670 nm are often used.
+These wavelengths are studied because of their possible influence on the energy metabolism of retinal cells.

-The mechanism is explained through photobiomodulation.
-Mitochondria, the energy centers of our cells, absorb specific wavelengths.
-This may support ATP (cellular energy) production.
-The retina is one of the most energy‑demanding tissues in the body, which explains why research focuses heavily on this area.
+The mechanism is explained by photobiomodulation.
+Here, mitochondria, the energy centers of our cells, absorb specific wavelengths.
+This can support the production of ATP (cellular energy).
+The retina is one of the most energy-intensive tissues in the body, which explains why research focuses specifically on it.

 Important distinction